 The Authority accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and is accounted for as part of the hardware item of Property, Plant and Equipment.

-2018/19 2017/18
+All software is given a finite useful life, based on assessments of the period that the software is expected to be of use to the Authority.
+The useful life assigned to assets acquired during the year is 4 years.
+The amortisation charge is included in the IT department operating costs.

-£000's £000's
+2018/19 £000's 2017/18 £000's

 Balance at start of year 18 7

 Additions 0 13

 Accumulative Amortisation -4 -3

 Rounding 0 1

 Balance at end of year 14 18